 |Esophagitis||Cardiac radiation damage|

 Not everyone with pleural mesothelioma will experience the same side effects.
-The number and severity of side effects depend on the dose and type of radiation received, as well as where the radiation is applied on the body.
+The number and severity of side effects depend upon the dose and type of radiation received, as well as where it is applied to the body.

 Though radiation therapy alone does not cure pleural mesothelioma, it can play a role in a multimodal treatment plan.
 Radiation therapy can reduce pain for people with pleural mesothelioma, and it may be used to prevent or treat tumor seeding.

 Advances in radiology are improving radiation therapy options for people with pleural mesothelioma.
 These therapies are more accurate and effective against pleural mesothelioma tumors than ever before.